-Bindu is where the Jaldhaka Dam is located, it is one of the oldest Hydro-electric projects between India and Bhutan.
+Bindu is where the Jaldhaka Dam is located, it is one of the oldest Hydroelectric projects between India and Bhutan.
 Tourists are not allowed to visit the Dam site but can see it from a distance.
 Three streams namely Dudh Khola, Bindu Khola, and Jaldhaka have met at the dam site.
 The dam used to create substantial electricity but due to heavy silting over the years, the project is said to have become sick now.
 However, the site remains a major attraction for tourists.

 With the increasing importance of Gorumara as the tourism hub of Dooars, Bindu has also become part of a day tour for visitors to Gorumara.
 The distance between the Gorumara forest and Bindu is about 40 to 60 km depending on which part of the forest you are coming from.
 Since Gorumara safaris are mostly in the early morning or late afternoon, tourists find it convenient to have a day tour in between.
-Most of our package tours of Gorumara are organized in similar fashion.
+Most of our package tours of Gorumara are organized similarly.

-Nearest Airport is Bagdogra at a distance of about 115 km.
+The nearest Airport is Bagdogra at a distance of about 115 km.

 Where to Stay

 Accommodation in Bindu is available at a few budget hotels that offer a basic but homely atmosphere.
 Humro Home Paren is arguably the best place to stay in Bindu – Jhalong – Paren area.
 The small eco-resort is about 6 km from Bindu Dam and about 3 km from Jhalong market.
-For more information about this accommodation, you may send us a query by filling the form below or visit the Humro Home website linked above.
+For more information about this accommodation, you may send us a query by filling out the form below or visiting the Humro Home website linked above.

 You may also choose to stay at Paren or Jhalong.
 There is a WBFDC tourist accommodation at Jhalong where one may stay.

 Bindu is not a typical tourist destination with many sightseeing options.
-Here you would probably spend more time soaking your leg in the cold water of Jaldhaka river or walking in the villages or chatting up a local tribesman.
+Here you would probably spend more time soaking your leg in the cold water of the Jaldhaka river or walking in the villages or chatting up a local tribesman.

 A visit to Todey (1500m) and Paren from Bindu is worth experiencing for the unspoiled natural environment and innocent village people.
 The Todey Tangta Khasmahal area is the last motorable place in this area close to the Bhutan border.
 The area used to produce a lot of cardamom in the past but the production has come down in recent years.

 About 10 km before Bindu is the location of Jhalong.
-From here you may visit Rango forest uphill.
+From here you may visit the Rango forest uphill.